-Absence of water exacerbates risk and vulnerability, forcing women and children to walk long distances in search for water, women and children are systematically preyed upon by armed men, especially when they are on the move in search for water and fuelwood.
-In urban areas, child protection partners are witnessing increasing numbers of children begging; providing cheap casual labor in and around markets.
-Displaced children are exposed to heightened risk of violence abuse.
+Absence of water exacerbates risks and vulnerability, forcing women and children to walk long distances in search for water, being preyed upon by armed men.
+In urban areas, child protection partners are witnessing increasing numbers of children begging, providing underpaid casual labor in and around markets.

+Displaced children are exposed to heightened risk of violence and abuse.
 Many become victims of human trafficking, sexual assault and forced recruitment by armed groups.
-Moreover, they are less likely to attend school and are heavily involved in household livelihoods through hazardous and potentially risky activities, including forced labour, carrying heavy loads while collecting firewood or fetching water.
+Moreover, they are less likely to attend school and are heavily involved in household livelihoods through hazardous and potentially risky activities, including forced labour and carrying heavy loads while collecting firewood or fetching water.

-Based on the information available from the IPC, Khartoum and Gezira States, as well as Greater Darfur and Greater Kordofan, could face catastrophic outcomes in case of further intensification of the conflict, sustained displacements, and limited to no humanitarian access to provide supplies and services to the population in need.
-Of highest concern are North Darfur State and Khartoum States, including Omdurman locality, as well as areas in greater Darfur hosting IDPs in overcrowded camps.
+Based on the information available from the IPC, Khartoum and Gezira States, as well as Greater

+Darfur and Greater Kordofan, could face catastrophic outcomes in case of further intensification of the conflict, sustained displacements, and limited to no humanitarian access to provide supplies and services to the population in need.
+Of highest concern are North Darfur and Khartoum States, including Omdurman locality, as well as areas in greater Darfur hosting IDPs in overcrowded camps.
 In Blue Nile and Gedaref, recent surveys reveal a deteriorating nutrition situation compared to previous assessments.
-Based on information published by IPC, in Baw and Geissan localities, Global Acute Malnutrition (GAM) prevalence has risen from 3.04% to 9.6% and from 3.91% to 14.0%, respectively.
+Based on information published by IPC, in Baw and Geisan localities, Global Acute Malnutrition (GAM) prevalence has risen from 3.04 per cent to 9.6 per cent and from 3.91 per cent to 14 per cent, respectively.
 Severe Acute Malnutrition (SAM) prevalence in these states remains alarmingly high.
-Localized programme screenings show very high prevalence, in some places 50% of children were found to be acutely malnourished (UNICEF- IPC alert).
-In areas such as South Kordofan and Blue Nile, the situation is also extremely dire particularly in the two areas, where humanitarian access is greatly limited.
+Localized program screenings show very high prevalence, with some places reaching 50 per cent of the children acutely malnourished (UNICEF- IPC alert).
+In areas such as South Kordofan and Blue Nile situation is also extremely dire, particularly in the two areas where humanitarian access is greatly limited.